 Text on primary action buttons |

-- Check contrast ratios — WCAG AA requires a contrast ratio of at least 4.5:1 between text and background colours.
-Verify your choices with a tool such as the WebAIM Contrast Checker before publishing to customers.
+- Check your colour contrast.
+WCAG AA needs a ratio of at least 4.5:1 between text and background; verify with a tool such as the WebAIM Contrast Checker.

-- Match your header background to your image — if your background image has a dark or coloured edge, set the header background colour to match.
-This avoids a visible colour seam if the image fails to load or renders late.
+- If your background image has a dark or coloured edge, set the header background colour to match, so there's no visible seam if the image loads late or fails.

 Comments